winglang/wing/docs/05-reference/winglang-spec.md

 specifiers contain the keyword static.
 The keyword static must appear before other specifiers.
 More details in the [classes](#32-classes) section.

-The name of any static data member and static member function must be different from the name of the containing class regardless of the casing.

 Code samples for `static` are not shown here.
 They are shown in the relevant sections below.